phenixphp/phenix-docs/src/guide/orm.md

 public User $user;
 ```

-The name of the model property that was assigned as the foreign key is passed as a parameter to the `BelongsTo` attribute, in turn, the foreign key maps to the foreign key column name in the database to the `ForeignKey` attribute.
+The name of the model property that was assigned as the foreign key is passed as a parameter to the `BelongsTo` attribute.
+In turn, the foreign key maps to the foreign key column name in the database to the `ForeignKey` attribute.

 **`HasMany`**: Defines a one-to-many relationship where the model has many of another model.
 ```php